StamusNetworks/gophercap/README.md

 > Accurate, modular, scalable PCAP manipulation tool written in Go.

 GoperCap uses [gopacket](https://github.com/google/gopacket) and [cobra](https://github.com/spf13/cobra) to build a CLI tool for PCAP manipulation.
-First implemented feature being the ability concurrently to replay offline PCAP files to live interface while preserving times between each packet.
+First implemented feature being the ability to concurrently replay offline PCAP files on live network interface.
+While preserving timestamps between each packet.

-It can also calculate metadata for all PCAP files in a folder and extract subset of PCAPs from compressed tarball with no intermediate storage requirements.
+It can also calculate metadata for PCAP files and extract files from compressed tarballs (with no intermediate storage requirements).

 # Background

-Stamus Networks develops  [Scirius Security Platform](https://www.stamus-networks.com/scirius-platform) and open-source [Scirius](https://github.com/StamusNetworks/scirius).
-Thus specializing building threat hunting platform based on [Suricata](https://github.com/OISF/suricata) network IDS.
-This means data driven development and QA, a fancy way to say *we rely on pcaps*.
+Stamus Networks develops  [Scirius Security Platform](https://www.stamus-networks.com/scirius-platform) and open-source [Scirius CE](https://github.com/StamusNetworks/scirius).
+We specialize in IDS rule management, threat hunting, and data analytics.
+All centered around [Suricata](https://github.com/OISF/suricata) network IDS.
+Our development and QA pipeline is therefore *data-driven*, which is just a fancy way of saying *we rely on replaying PCAPs over and over again*.

-Normally it would mean using [tcpreplay](https://tcpreplay.appneta.com/) for looping offline pcaps to capture interface at predetermined rate.
-But this flattens the packet rate for entire pcap file, and in process loses important temporal information needed for developing algorithmic threat detection.
+Normally we would use [tcpreplay](https://tcpreplay.appneta.com/) with predetermined PPS options.
+But this flattens the packet rate for entire PCAP file, and in process loses important temporal information needed for developing algorithmic threat detection.

-Furthermore, a particular larger-than-average dataset posed an interesting problem where pcaps were written in parallel using [moloch](https://github.com/aol/moloch).
-Each worker wrote to a separate pcap file and thus also rotated those files independent of other workers whereas they also encountered different flow volumes.
-Thas resulted in pcap set that could not be replayed sequentially as the actual file periods were all out of sync.
-No information existed on which worker wrote to which pcap file.
+Furthermore, a particular larger-than-average dataset posed an interesting problem where PCAPs were written in parallel using [moloch](https://github.com/aol/moloch).
+Each worker wrote to a separate file and thus also rotated them independently.
+Flow processing 101 - all packets in a flow need to pass a single worker and flow balancing is always a best effort.
+And *elephant flows* happen.
+That resulted in dataset that could not be replayed sequentially as the actual file periods were all out of sync.
+And guess what, thread ID was not part of PCAP file naming scheme...

-Of course we could just use offline pcap read functionality.
-NSM tools even support reading an entire folder full of pcaps and maintain sessions between the files.
+Of course we could just do `-r` and parse PCAPs post-mortem.
+NSM tools even support reading an entire folder and maintain flows between files.
 Solves the problem, right?

 Well, not really.
-This post-mortem read functionality has never really worked well with large out of sync pcaps.
+This post-mortem read functionality has never really worked well with large out of sync PCAPs.
 Often the process simply runs for excessive amount of time while using a lot of memory.
-Keeping all those flow tables in memory can really take it's toll when pcaps are not sequential.
-And all events are in past with new parse iterations just being thrown into the same elastic pile as the old.
-Not ideal for continuous QA and data driven development.
+Maintaining all those flow tables, not sure when to time out, can really take it's toll.
+And it really struggles when files are not sequential.
+And to make matters worse, all events are in past with new parse iterations just being thrown into the same elastic pile as the old.
+Not ideal for continuous QA and dev work.
 This got us thinking.

 We can check when a PCAP file begins and ends by simply parsing the first and last packet.
-Gopacket is pretty cool.
+[Gopacket](https://github.com/google/gopacket) is pretty cool.
 It works well, we have have good experience using it.
 Even better, golang is actually built from ground up for concurrency, and spinning up IO readers that produce to single IO writer via thread-safe channel is a breeze.
-So, why not just sleep each reader for a duration calculated between global dataset and PCAP start.
-We can easily calculate diffs between each packet and sleep before pushing to writer (gopacket even had an example on that).
+So, why not just sleep each reader for a duration calculated between global dataset and PCAP start timestamps.
+We can easily calculate diffs between each packet with `time.Sub()`, and sleep before pushing to writer.
+[Gopacket even had an example on that (albeit too basic to outright solve our problem)](https://github.com/google/gopacket/blob/master/examples/pcaplay/main.go).
 And finally, we could implement this feature as subcommand to bigger binary and build our own swiss army knife for all kinds of funky PCAP operations.

 Two working days later, we had a prototype replay tool.
-And after a month of bugfixes and lab usage we decided to give it to community.
+And after a month of bugfixes and usage in lab we decided to give it to community.

 # Getting started

 ## Build and basic usage

 GoperCap needs on libpcap to write packets into network interface.
-Thus, development headers are needed while installing and regular library is needed for runtime.
+Development headers are needed for installing and regular library must be installed for execution.

 Ubuntu and Debian: